sentimentxyz/docs/docs/core-concepts/account.md

 ## Control Flow

-Typical Control flow of a Margin Account would persist as follows:
+The typical Control flow of a Margin Account would persist as follows:

 1. Borrower pledges margin (collateral) to borrow assets.
 2. Lending contract initiates credit transaction, sending assets to the Margin